lingui/js-lingui/website/docs/tutorials/react.md

 ## Non-JSX Translation

-Until now learned how to translate string inside a JSX elements, but what if we want to translate something that is not in a JSX?
-Or pass a translation as prop to another component?
+So far we learned how to translate string inside a JSX element, but what if we want to translate something that is not inside a JSX?
+Or pass a translation as a prop to another component?

 We have this piece of code in our example: